Contact person

 Coordinator

-Contact ChristinaColophony, also known as rosin, is a collection of resin acids that naturally occur in extractives from pine, spruce, and larch trees.
-Since pine oil is a common byproduct of the wood distillation process, colophony is often found extensively in pine oil.
-Allergic reactions to colophony are common in some individuals.
+Contact ChristinaColophony, also referred to as rosin, is a term used to describe a collection of resin acids that are naturally present in the extractives of pine, spruce, and larch trees.
+Given that pine oil is a common byproduct of the wood distillation process, colophony is often found in significant quantities in pine oil.

-Small amounts of colophony may be present in pulp and end up in various products, usually without issue.
+It is acknowledged that traces of colophony may be present in pulp and, consequently, may be found in various products.
+However, it is generally accepted that this does not usually cause any problems.
 However, a Danish study of 2,000 eczema patients found that 3.7% had an allergy from skin contact with colophony.
-The highest risk occurs with prolonged exposure to adhesives in plasters, bandages, cosmetics, and sanitary products.
-This allergy can be lifelong.
+The greatest risk of exposure to these substances is associated with prolonged contact, typically occurring in cases of adhesives utilised in plasters, bandages, cosmetic products, and sanitary items.
+This allergy has the potential to persist throughout a person's lifetime.

-Colophony is found in cosmetics, adhesives, paints, soaps, and industrial chemicals, appearing under names like rosin, resin oil, and tall oil resin.
-Awareness of these synonyms helps ensure accurate identification and analysis.
+Colophony is a naturally occurring substance that is found in a variety of products, including cosmetics, adhesives, paints, soaps, and industrial chemicals.
+It is sometimes referred to by different names, such as rosin, resin oil, and tall oil resin.
+It is imperative to be cognizant of these synonyms to ensure precise identification and analysis.

-We employ methods to analyze the level of colophony in mass by utilizing gas chromatography to analyze resin acids.
-Occasionally, we utilize three specific resin acids - abietic acid, dehydroabietic acid, and 7-oxodehydroabietic acid - as markers for colophony.
-To conduct this analysis, a minimum of 20 grams of mass is required.
+The analysis of colophony levels in mass is achieved through the utilisation of gas chromatography for the purpose of examining resin acids.
+In certain instances, three particular resin acids – abietic acid, dehydroabietic acid, and 7-oxodehydroabietic acid – are employed as markers for colophony.
+In order to conduct this analysis, a minimum of 20 grams of mass is required.